bluesky/bluesky-queueserver/docs/source/re_manager_api.rst

               **ip_kernel_captured**: *boolean* or *None*
-                  indicates if the IPython kernel is 'captured' by RE Manager: *None* - the environment is closed or IP kernel is not used, *True/False* - indicates if IP kernel is running execution loop started by RE Manager.
+                  indicates if the IPython kernel is 'captured' by RE Manager: *None* - the environment is closed, *True/False* - indicates if IP kernel is running execution loop started by RE Manager.
 The loop is expected to run when the worker is executing foreground tasks (plans, functions, scripts).
 The kernel can not be accessed directly by clients (e.g. using Jupyter Console) while it is 'captured'.
+                  The parameter is always *True* if the environment is open, but the worker is not using IPython kernel (the execution loop is always running).

               **lock_info_uid**: *str*
                   UID of **lock_info** (see **lock** and **lock_info** API).
 Reload *lock_info* using